vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 Once the new primary is in place and turns active, it auto-resumes the VReplication stream.
 The online DDL scheduler assumes ownership of the stream and follows it to completion.

-The new primary must be instated within `10 minutes`, or else the migration is considered to be stale and is aborted.
+The new primary must be available within `10 minutes`, or else the migration is considered to be stale and is aborted.

 ## Auto retry after failure